adrn/gala/docs/integrate/index.rst

     >>> integrator = gi.DOPRI853Integrator(F, func_args=(0.07, 0.75))

-To integrate an orbit, we use the `~gary.integrate.Integrator.run` method.
+To integrate an orbit, we use the `~gala.integrate.Integrator.run` method.
 We have to specify the initial conditions along with information about how long to integrate and with what stepsize.
 There are several options for how to specify the time step information.
 We could pre-generate an array of times and pass that in,